AnantharamanLab/CheckAMG/README.md

     * **We reccomend using just high-confidence viral proteins when viral proteins are relatively rare in the input data (such as mixed-community metagenomes) or when the composition of the input data is unknown**
 * **Medium-confidence**
     * Using medium-confidence predictions can dramatically increase the recovery of truly viral proteins, but they may not always be best to use
-    * Medium-confidence predictions maintain false-discovery rates < 0.1 in datasets with at least 50% viral proteins, but as input sequences become increasingly non-viral in their protein composition, FDR begin to surpass 0.1 (see the table, below)
+    * Medium-confidence predictions maintain false-discovery rates < 0.1 in datasets with at least 50% viral proteins, but as input sequences become increasingly non-viral in their protein composition, FDRs begin to surpass 0.1 (see the table, below)
     * **We reccomend using both high- and medium-confidence viral proteins when you know that roughly half of your input sequences are viral, such as outputs from most virus prediction tools or viromes**
 * **Low-confidence**
     * Low-confidence predictions are not filtered at all, so we only reccomend using them when you are certain that all of your input sequences are free of non-viral sequence contamination, or for testing